jaindevshrut/Backend/notes.md

 kyuki ham consistency maintain krke rkhe h code me isliye ham import dotenv from "dotenv" dotenv.config({path: "../env"}) use kr rahe index.js me aur uske liye hame nodemon -r dotenv/config use krna padega package.json file me

+we will be using cors for cross origin access and cookie-parser

+different different methods of creating asyncHandler

+node js hame Error ki class deta for standardarizing the error sending check ApiErrors

+Now we need to use this error as middleware so that errors are handled by this ApiError and ApiResponses